Who Was Bugsy Siegel?

 Among the movies that depicted the life and times of Siegel, the 1991 mafia flick Bugsy, starring Warren Beatty in the titular role, is perhaps the most famous.
 Another film that was released the same year as Bugsy was the crime drama Mobsters, which starred Richard Grieco as the mobster.

 During the 1920s, Mafia kingpin Charles "Lucky" Luciano and a number of other Italian gangsters organized themselves into a national syndicate.
 Nicknamed Bugsy for his volatile nature, Siegel became a prominent player in this newly established group of criminals.
 With a goal of killing off many of New York's veteran gangsters, Siegel was one of four hit men hired to execute Sicilian mobster Joe "the Boss" Masseria in 1931.

-In 1937, Siegel relocated his bootlegging and gambling rackets to the West Coast.
+In 1937 Siegel relocated his bootlegging and gambling rackets to the West Coast.
 Settling in California, he set up gambling dens and offshore gambling ships, while also consolidating the already existing prostitution, narcotics and bookmaking rackets.
-He maintained an extravagant lifestyle in Beverly Hills, where he bought a palatial estate, frequented parties and rubbed elbows with Hollywood moguls and starlets.
+Moving his wife and children out with him, Siegel maintained an extravagant lifestyle in Beverly Hills, where he bought a palatial estate, frequented parties and rubbed elbows with Hollywood moguls and starlets.

-On the evening of June 20, 1947, Siegel was brutally killed, when a fusillade of bullets crashed through his living room window in Beverly Hills.
+On the evening of June 20, 1947, Siegel was brutally killed, when a fusillade of bullets crashed through Virginia Hill's living room window in Beverly Hills where he was visiting.
 Simultaneously, three of Lansky's cohorts entered the Flamingo Hotel and declared a takeover.
 Although Lansky denied involvement in the hit, there is little doubt that Siegel was murdered on syndicate orders.